top of page

 Supplies needed: copies of the "I AM Noticed Sunshine" worksheet, writing and/or drawing supplies

 Each student receives a copy of the I AM Noticed Sunshine worksheet.
-Before engaging with the worksheet ask the students to take a deep breath (or two or more if needed), and be in the present moment.
+Before engaging with the worksheet ask the students to take a deep breath (or two or more if needed) and be in the present moment.
 Then ask the students to fill in the sunrays with words that represent the goodness they Notice about themselves.

 Please share the following concepts as a part of this lesson: It is so important that we are intentional about how we are talking to ourselves.
 Remember, what you say after I AM is true for you!
 We are more confident when we are humbly grateful for the reflection we see in the mirror.